dovecot/documentation/source/configuration_manual/spam_reporting.rst

      }
    }

-Spam reporting messages are handled via imapsieve plugin.
-A global configuration script is used to capture the event of moving messages in/out of the Spam mailbox; the script sends the message (via RFC 5965 compliant spam reporting format) to an external reporting e-mail address.
+Spam reporting messages are handled via :ref:`imapsieve plugin <pigeonhole_plugin_imapsieve>`.
+A global configuration script is used to capture the event of moving messages in/out of the Spam mailbox; the script sends the message (via `RFC 5965 <https://tools.ietf.org/html/rfc5965>`_ compliant spam reporting format) to an external reporting e-mail address, using the `report extension <https://raw.githubusercontent.com/dovecot/pigeonhole/master/doc/rfc/spec-bosch-sieve-report.txt>`_.

 .. code-block:: none